vkleer/CI_PP1_TD/README.md

 ## Testing

 ### HTML Validation
-The HTML of the site has been validated using W3C's Markup Validation Service.
+The HTML of the website has been validated using W3C's Markup Validation Service.
 Both of the pages pass with no errors or warnings.

 <details><summary>Screenshot of index page HTML validation</summary>
     <img src="docs/validation/index-html-validation.jpg">